NickNaso/ghostscript4js/README.md

 ## Installation

-If you want use ghostscript4js you have to install it.
+If you want to use ghostscript4js you have to install it.
 There are two methods for that:

 In dependencies of your ```package.json``` add the following item: